Sorry, no results were found for this search.

 y int Optional relative offset of the new image on y-axis

-alignment string or Alignment Alignment position of the image to be placed
+alignment string or Alignment Alignment position of the image to be inserted

-opacity int Control over the opacity of the placed image ranging from 0 (fully transparent) to 100 (opaque)
+transparency float Control the transparency of the inserted image ranging from 0 (fully transparent) to 1 (opaque)

 Example